 Our exploratory Jan Plan term, extensive study-abroad opportunities, and graduate-level research experiences are pillars of the Colby education.
 In both the classroom and the field, students work closely with professors—a collaboration that is transformational for both and often results in lifelong friendships.

-In addition to the academic experience, cocurricular and campus life programs organized under the Colby 360 plan optimize learning opportunities and help students develop leadership and communication skills.
+Cocurricular and campus life programs optimize learning opportunities and help students develop leadership and communication skills.
 Members of the Colby community come from a range of backgrounds and offer diverse perspectives.
 Every member of the community has different experiences to share, enriching classroom and dining hall discussions.

 Our liberal arts curriculum, combined with many other facets of the Colby experience, prepares students for postgraduate success in nearly every field imaginable.
 Students graduate with the skills and experience that employers and grad schools desire.